The Québec maritime Blog

 Minganie

-In Mingan (from the Innu-aimun word maikan, meaning “timber wolf”), don’t miss the opportunity to follow in the footsteps of the Innu and discover the mysterious monoliths in the Mingan Archipelago National Park Reserve, including the famous Lady of Niapiskau (meaning “rock point”).
+In Mingan (from maikan, “timber wolf”), don’t miss the opportunity to follow in the footsteps of the Innu and discover the mysterious monoliths in the Mingan Archipelago National Park Reserve, including the famous Lady of Niapiskau (“rock point”).
+You can also take part in the “Mingan Archipelago: Witness of a Great Nation” activity (in French only) during which you’ll accompany members of the Ekuanitshit community and a Parks Canada guide on Quarry Island to immerse yourself in the history and way of life of the Innu in this area (not available in 2025).

 At the end of Route 138, board the Bella Desgagnés to continue your journey eastward along the Lower North Shore all the way to Blanc-Sablon.
-You’ll get a chance to visit the communities of Unamen Shipu (meaning “ochre river”), La Romaine and Pakuashipi (also known as Pakua Shipu, meaning “river with sandbanks”).
+You’ll get a chance to visit the communities of Unamen Shipu (“ochre river”), La Romaine and Pakuashipi (also known as Pakua Shipu, “river with sandbanks”).
 Residents of this last community still practise traditional Innu activities such as hunting, trapping, fishing and making handcrafted items.

 The Innu (once called Montagnais) are an Algonquian-speaking people living along the north shore of the St. Lawrence (in Côte-Nord); their language, Innu-aimun, is part of the Cree language group and is unrelated to neighbouring Inuit languages.